manabie-com/manabie-com.github.io/content/posts/why-we-use-cucumber-for-end-to-end-testing/index.md

 # Why we use Cucumber for end-to-end testing?

+Before knowing why we use cucumber for End-to-end testing.
+Let understand what is end-to-end testing and cucumber

 ## What is End to end testings?

 End to end testing (E2E testing) is a software testing method that validates entire software from beginning to end.